What are the Problems Faced by Small Businesses?

 Assimilating Technological Advancements

 To address this, small business owners can initiate a process of assessing their precise needs and objectives.
 Subsequently, they can allocate resources to technologies that directly support their operational processes and enhance the customer experience.
-Leveraging cloud-based services, automation tools, and software as a service (SaaS) solutions can streamline various facets of their business.
+Leveraging cloud-based services, automation tools, and software-as-a-service (SaaS) solutions can streamline various facets of their business.

 Cybersecurity